NGN Question Types

 Frequently Asked Questions

-What is the primary purpose of NGN Matrix (Select-All-That-Apply) questions on the NCLEX?
+What is the primary purpose of NGN Matrix (Grid) questions on the NCLEX?

 NGN Matrix questions are designed to assess your clinical judgment and ability to evaluate multiple patient factors simultaneously.
 Unlike traditional multiple-choice questions that test single concepts, Matrix questions mirror real-world nursing scenarios where you must consider several interventions, assessments, or teaching points at once.
 The NCLEX uses these questions to measure whether you can recognize cues, analyze data, and generate safe, effective nursing actions across complex clinical situations.

-How is partial credit awarded when a Matrix question has multiple correct options?
+How is partial credit awarded on a Matrix Grid question?

 In a Matrix Grid, what is the best strategy for evaluating each cell when you're unsure of the correct answer?